Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$id` is the internal identity assigned by Integration Server to the task when it was created.
+* `$schedule.id` is the internal identity assigned by Integration Server to the task when it was created.
 When specified, other input arguments are ignored.
-* `$name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `tundra.schedule:create` as `$schedule.name`.
+* `$schedule.name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `Tundra/tundra.schedule:create` as `$schedule.name`.

 #### Outputs: